Hardhat-Enterprises/AutoAudit/README.md

 ## 1. Executive Summary

 AutoAudit is a mission-critical, enterprise-grade Microsoft 365 (M365) compliance automation platform architected and developed by multiple specialised teams.
-This monorepo consolidates all discrete codebases—including backend APIs, compliance scanning engines, security modules, frontend user experience components, and DevSecOps workflows—into a unified repository.
+This monorepo consolidates all discrete codebases, including backend APIs, compliance scanning engines, security modules, frontend user experience components, and DevSecOps workflows, into a unified repository.
 This consolidation enables rigorous code ownership, traceability, and auditability, while facilitating a robust, scalable, and secure CI/CD pipeline that supports rapid, automated cloud deployments.

-This document serves as the definitive technical reference for all stakeholders—developers, security engineers, DevSecOps professionals, and leadership—detailing repository structure, branching and release strategies, contribution protocols, CI/CD pipeline architecture, and operational governance.
+This document serves as the definitive technical reference for all stakeholders, including developers, security engineers, DevSecOps professionals, and leadership, detailing repository structure, branching and release strategies, contribution protocols, CI/CD pipeline architecture, and operational governance.
 It is crafted with exhaustive technical precision to anticipate and address all foreseeable logistical, administrative, and technical queries, ensuring seamless onboarding, development, deployment, and maintenance aligned with enterprise security and compliance mandates.

 ---